MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

 Apps marked as **Unsanctioned** in Defender for Cloud Apps are automatically synced to Defender for Endpoint.
 More specifically, the domains used by these unsanctioned apps are propagated to endpoint devices to be blocked by Microsoft Defender Antivirus within the Network Protection SLA.

 > [!NOTE]
-> The time latency to block an app via Defender for Endpoint is up to three hours from the moment the unsanction action is done in Defender for Cloud Apps to the moment the app is blocked in the device.
+> The time latency to block an app via Defender for Endpoint is up to three hours from the moment you mark the app as unsanctioned in Defender for Cloud Apps to the moment the app is blocked in the device.
 This is due to up to one hour of synchronization of Defender for Cloud Apps sanctioned/unsanctioned apps to Defender for Endpoint, and up to two hours to push the policy to the devices in order to block the app once the indicator was created in Defender for Endpoint.

 ### How to enable cloud app blocking with Defender for Endpoint